Foreign relations of the Faroe Islands: Treaties

-EU relations
+European Union relations

 As explicitly asserted by both Rome treaties, the Faroe Islands are not part of the European Union.
 This means that the free movement of goods, people, capital and services and other directives by the EU do not apply between it and the Faroe Islands.

 A protocol to the treaty of accession of Denmark to the European Communities stipulates that Danish nationals residing in the Faroe Islands are not to be considered as Danish nationals within the meaning of the treaties.
 Hence, Danish people living in the Faroes are not citizens of the European Union (other EU nationals living there remain EU citizens).

 The Faroe Islands are not part of the Schengen Area.
 However, persons travelling between the Faroe Islands and the Schengen Area are not subject to border controls, although there may be identity checks when checking in for flights.

 Charges for international services such as phone roaming and bank transfers are much higher than inside the EU.